-Gonococcal conjunctivitis may rapidly progress to a potentially blinding keratoconjunctivitis; prompt diagnosis and treatment are essential to reduce the risk of vision loss.^{29, 108-110} If gonococcal eye infection is suspected, empiric treatment is advised.
+Gonococcal conjunctivitis may rapidly progress to a potentially blinding keratoconjunctivitis; prompt diagnosis and treatment are essential to reduce the risk of vision loss.29 110-112 If gonococcal eye infection is suspected, empiric systemic and topical treatment is advised.
 There are no recent clinical trials on the management of gonococcal conjunctivitis.